Catalog Quick Links

 COSD 635 Integrative Capstone in Communication Disorders

-This seminar course is designed as a comprehensive integration and analysis of the field of Speech-Language Pathology.
+This seminar course is designed as a comprehensive overview, integration, and analysis of the field of Speech-Language Pathology.
 This course provides a formative and summative evaluation of the students' work.
-Formatively, students will develop a portfolio that contains pieces of work that exemplify their progress throughout the academic program.
-Summatively, the course provides students with an opportunity to review clinical research across the discipline and gain new insights to the field.
-Students formally present information from scholarly investigations.
+Formatively, students will develop a portfolio that exemplifies their progress throughout the academic program.
+Summatively, the course provides students with an opportunity to review clinical research across the discipline and gain new insights into the field.
+Students formally present information from scholarly texts in preparation for professional certification and licensure.

 Number of Credits: 3